SKIN CANCER CLINIC – ERINA – CENTRAL COAST

-Our team of skin cancer doctors has combined experience of over 30 years.
+The facilities team of skin cancer doctors has combined experience of over 25 years.

-With our dedicated procedure room, Erina Fair Medical Care is set up as a first class skin cancer treatment facility.
+With a dedicated procedure room, Erina Fair Medical Care is set up as a first class skin cancer treatment facility.

 Skin Checks are Bulk Billed for all those on Centrelink Pension and Healthcare cards.
 For others the skin check costs $105 and you receive a Medicare rebate of around $72.